 Key Principle: Interpret Without Bias

 A common mistake students make is allowing preconceived notions or biases to influence their answers.
 GAMSAT Section 1 does not expect you to have expertise in philosophy, psychology, or poetry.
 Everything you need to answer the questions is provided in the text.
-Yet often we will be tempted to think beyond the evidence provided to us within the text to try and craft and answer to the question.

-The importance of an Evidence-Based approach
+The Importance of an Evidence-Based Approach

 As with medical diagnoses, where decisions are based on evidence like test results or symptoms, your answers in Section 1 must be grounded in the evidence presented in the text.

-When studying; Prioritise Quality Over Quantity
+When Studying: Prioritise Quality Over Quantity

 When preparing for Section 1, it's easy to focus on doing as many questions as possible.
 However, a quality-based approach is far more effective than simply churning through questions.